justdataplease/dbt-autodoc/README.md

     ```

 6.  **Propagate & Save:**
-    Run osmosis again to apply inheritance rules to all the dbt project, then run the tool again to save the final state (including inherited descriptions) to the database.
+    Run inheritance rules on the entire dbt project, then run the tool again to save the final state (including inherited descriptions) to the database.
     ```bash
-    dbt-autodoc --regenerate-yml
+    dbt-autodoc --regenerate-yml-with-inheritance
     dbt-autodoc --generate-docs-yml-ai --model-path models/staging
     ```